jeremiasfv22/Hit-Music-Lyrics-Analysis/README.md

 This project utilizes various Python packages, such as gspread to connect Python with Google Sheets and Genius's API which hosts lyrics.

-The following Notebook collects songs from the Google Sheets above and looks for each song's respective lyrics.
-Subsequentially uploaded notebooks will include analysis on the lyrics using Natural Language Toolkit Analysis.
+The Notebooks above perform the following
+- 1) Collects data using gspread and Genius Lyrics API
+- 2) Cleans the data (removing stopwords), creates a wordcloud of the most commonly used words in song lyrics, and performs sentiment analysis on the song lyrics